jwelsch/TextTabulator/src/TextTabulator.Adapters.Json/README.md

 ## Header Names

 When constructing the table, the names of the JSON properties are used as the header names.
-The names can be transformed by passing a transform as the `jsonPropertyNameTransform` parameter in the `JsonTabulatorAdapterOptions` constructor.
+The names can be transformed by passing a transform as the `nameTransform` parameter in the `JsonTabulatorAdapterOptions` constructor.

-There are various transforms available to alter the property names:
+There are various transforms available to alter the names:

-- `PassThruJsonPropertyNameTransform`: Transform that does not alter the property name.
+- `PassThruNameTransform`: Transform that does not alter the name.
 This is the default.
-- `MapJsonPropertyNameTransform`: Transform that maps a property name in JSON to a new name.
+- `MapNameTransform`: Transform that maps an existing name to a new name.
-- `KebabJsonPropertyNameTransform`: Transform that, when given kebab case names, can capitalize the first letter of words and replace dashes.
+- `KebabNameTransform`: Transform that, when given kebab case names, can capitalize the first letter of words and replace dashes.
-- `SnakeJsonPropertyNameTransform`: Transform that, when given snake case names, can capitalize the first letter of words and replace underscores.
+- `SnakeNameTransform`: Transform that, when given snake case names, can capitalize the first letter of words and replace underscores.
-- `CamelJsonPropertyNameTransform`: Transform that, when given camel case names, can capitalize the first letter of words and insert separators.
+- `CamelNameTransform`: Transform that, when given camel case names, can capitalize the first letter of words and insert separators.
-- `PascalJsonPropertyNameTransform`: Transform that, when given Pascal case names, can capitalize the first letter of words and insert separators.
+- `PascalNameTransform`: Transform that, when given Pascal case names, can capitalize the first letter of words and insert separators.

 ## Public API